MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/host-named-site-collection-architecture-and-deployment.md

 It's more complex to implement host-named site collections with multiple web applications in a farm because you must complete more configuration steps.
 For example, URLs with host-named sites might be spread across multiple web applications that share the same port in a single farm.
 This scenario requires more configuration steps to ensure that requests are mapped to the correct web applications.
 You have to manually configure the mappings on each web server in the farm by configuring a separate IP address to represent each web application.
 You also have to create and manage host-header bindings to assign unique IP addresses for each site.
 Scripts can manage and replicate this configuration across servers; however, this replication of configuration adds complexity to the solution.
 Each unique URL also requires a mapping in DNS.
 Generally speaking, if multiple web applications are a requirement, we recommend path-based site collections with alternate access mapping.

 > [!IMPORTANT]
-> The new feature in the SharePoint Server Subscription Edition Version 23H1 allows users to [assign wildcard host header bindings to their web applications](../what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-23h1-release.md).
+> SharePoint Server Subscription Edition Version 23H1 allows users to [assign wildcard host header bindings to their web applications](../what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-23h1-release.md).
 This new feature can help you use multiple web applications with host-named site collections in the following ways:
 >
-> 1. You no longer need to manually assign unique IP address bindings to their web applications on each of their SharePoint servers.
+> 1. Users no longer need to manually assign unique IP address bindings to their web applications on each of their SharePoint servers.
 Users running SPSE Version 23H1 can instead assign wildcard host headers to each of their web applications, which is simpler to manage.
 >
 > 2. The wildcard host headers assigned to each web application must be unique.
 For example, web application 1 could be `*.internal.example.com`, web application 2 could be `*.external.example.com`, etc.
 >
-> 3. The host-named site collections in these web applications will have to conform its web application's wildcard host header pattern.
+> 3. The host-named site collections in these web applications will have to conform to its web application's wildcard host header pattern.
 For example, if a web application has a wildcard host header of `*.external.example.com`, then it can host host-named site collections with DNS names like `site1.external.example.com`, `site2.external.example.com`, etc.
 >
 > 4. Wildcard host header bindings can only have a single wildcard character as the left-most label in the DNS name.
-For example, a valid wildcard host header can be `.external.example.com`, but it can't be `external..exampe.com`, `..example.com`, `external*.example.com`, `*external.example.com`, etc.
+For example, a valid wildcard host header can be `*.external.example.com`, but it can't be `external.*.example.com`, `*.*.example.com`, `external*.example.com`, `*external.example.com`, etc.

 The following two tables contrast three different design choices to implement site collections.
 These tables are intended to help you understand the consequences of each approach and how configuration varies depending on the architecture.